count-negative/Configurable-Menu/README.md

    - Power Buttons have now several theme to can be selected.
    - Accessible Panel can have icons or not now.
    - Categories can have icons or not now.
+   - You can remove the Box Pointer of Menu if you want.

 0.7-Beta
    - Fixed a bug in the keyboard navigation, and add for more componets.